Book Cover

 • Heritage Environmental Services

-Top Two Companies by Highest Market Share:
+Top Two Companies by Highest Market Share

-• Oreco AS followed with 12 percent share, operating 200 robotic cleaning units worldwide.
+• Oreco AS: Held 12% market share in 2024, operating 200 robotic cleaning units worldwide.

 Investment Analysis and Opportunities